 The construction and demolition sectors generate more waste in the United Kingdom than any other.
 They are also the largest producers of hazardous waste.
 Waste legislation and drivers impacting the construction and demolition practice include:

 European Union legislation is also impacting UK construction.
-Measures particularly influencing construction practice include the Landfill and Waste framework Directives; the Directive on the energy performance of buildings; the Construction Products Regulation and CEN Harmonisation standards which include CEN TC350 standards on the assessment of the sustainability of construction works and the proposed Energy Efficiency Directive.
+Measures particularly influencing construction practice include the Landfill and Waste framework Directives; the Directive on the energy performance of buildings; the Construction Products Regulation and CEN Harmonisation standards which include CEN TC350 standards on the assessment of the sustainability of construction works and the Energy Efficiency Directive.
 Many of these are implemented in the UK by the national regulations described above.
+There is also the EU Circular Economy Package which was launched in 2015.
+This includes revised legislative proposals on waste, and measures to stimulate Europe's transition towards a circular economy which aims to boost global competitiveness, foster sustainable economic growth and generate new jobs.

 Its superior strength-to-weight ratio means a little steel goes a long way, giving architects complete flexibility to innovate and create new and exciting buildings that are a pleasure to live and work in.
 Low and zero carbon buildings and buildings with high BREEAM ratings are readily achievable using steel construction.
 The example shown is the low energy Devonshire Building at Newcastle University, which achieved a BREEAM ‘Excellent’ rating.

-Steel is manufactured by two production routes (BOS and EAF), which together comprise a single global system of supply to meet world demand.
-Both production routes include a significant recycled content, the average of which is 60% for structural steel used in the UK (WRAP).
+Steel is manufactured by two production routes (BOS and EAF), which together comprise a single global system of supply to meet growing world demand.
+Both production routes include a significant recycled content, the average of which is 60% for structural steel used in the UK according to WRAP.

 By-products from iron and steel-making, including sludges, slags and dust, are beneficially used by the construction industry in a range of products including roadstone, lightweight aggregate and as cementitious material used as a substitute for Portland cement.
 Tata Steel and British Steel, the major steel producers in the UK, recycle or reuse over 90% of their process residues.